Busch Stadium: 2014

 The Cardinals played two games in Busch Stadium against the Los Angeles Dodgers in the National League Division Series.
 The first two games of the Series were played at Dodger Stadium in Los Angeles, and the teams each won a game there.
 The Series then moved to Busch Stadium, and the Cardinals won the next two games, to win the Series 3-1 and advance to the National League Championship Series.

 The Cardinals opened the National League Championship Series at Busch Stadium on October 11, 2014, against the San Francisco Giants.
 The teams split games 1 and 2 played at Busch Stadium, and the Series moved to AT&T Park in San Francisco.
 The Giants won games 3, 4, and 5 in their home ballpark, to defeat the Cardinals in the NLCS 4–1, and move on to an appearance in the 2014 World Series against the Kansas City Royals.

 2015

 The Cardinals hosted two postseason games at Busch Stadium in 2015.
 In the National League Division Series, they won game 1 on October 9, 2015, but lost game 2 against the Chicago Cubs.
 The Cardinals then lost games 3 and 4 to the Cubs at Wrigley Field to lose the series 3–1.

 2019

-The Cardinals hosted four postseason games at Busch Stadium in 2019, in the National League Division Series against the Atlanta Braves, and in the National League Championship Series against the Washington Nationals.
+The Cardinals hosted four postseason games at Busch Stadium in 2019, in the National League Division Series against the Atlanta Braves.
+After splitting the first two games in Atlanta, the Cardinals lost Game 3 to be down 2-1 in the series, but secured the win in Game 4 after a walk-off sac fly by Yadier Molina who had also tied the game late in his previous at bat.
+St Louis would finish off the Braves and the series with a 10-run thumping in the 1st inning of Game 5 winning 13-1.
+The Cardinals next played the National League Championship Series against the Washington Nationals, losing every game including the first two at Busch.